mattlomba/italian_emigrants22/README.md

 Just pay attention that all the packages are correctly installed on your device and that you've settled the path where the AIRE dataset is.
 The plot is in the "Viewer" not in "Plots", because it's an interactive graph made with `plotly`.

-Disclaimer(This aren't official statistics because I've decided to use the Wikipedia's data, as proxy of the total number of population of each subregions, and I haven't used a more certified source of the same year.
-However the results slightly differs.)
+Disclaimer:this aren't official statistics because I've decided to use the Wikipedia's data, as proxy of the total number of population of each subregions, and I haven't used a more certified source of data of the same year.
+However the results slightly differs.